for Sunday 26th June 1966

 Oops Neil Christian Dave Dennis

-Turning Around Wishful Thinking John Edward
+Turning Round Wishful Thinking John Edward

 A House In The Country Pretty Things Kenny Everett